jasonrandrews/arm-software-developers/content/en/cloud/vectorscan/snort.md

 [Vectorscan](https://github.com/VectorCamp/vectorscan) is an architecture-inclusive fork of [Hyperscan](https://github.com/intel/hyperscan), that preserves the support for x86 and modifies the framework to allow for Arm architectures and vector engine implementations.

-In this article we will detail the steps to install Snort3 on Arm 64-bit machines and run it with Vectorscan.
+In this article we will detail the steps to install Snort3 on an Ubuntu Linux Arm-based platform, and run it with Vectorscan.

-The detailed steps are provided for an AWS EC2 64-bit Arm instance running Ubuntu 22.04.

 ### Install the pre-requisites for Snort

-First, ensure you system is upto date with the latest packages
+First, ensure you system is up to date with the latest packages:

 ```console
 sudo apt-get update && sudo apt-get dist-upgrade -y
 ```

-Next, ensure your system has the correct time zone
+Next, ensure your system has the correct time zone:
 ```console
 sudo dpkg-reconfigure tzdata
 ```

-Now, create a directory where you will download and install the tarballs for the packages snort requires
+Now, create a directory where you will download and install the tarballs for the packages `snort` requires
 ```console
 mkdir ~/snort_src
 cd ~/snort_src
 ```

-Install the Snort3 pre-requisites in this directory
+Install the `Snort3` pre-requisites to this directory

 ```console
 sudo apt-get install -y build-essential autotools-dev libdumbnet-dev libluajit-5.1-dev libpcap-dev \